Review of: Semrush (plus tutorial)

 - How to identify which ad copy and landing pages are generating the most sales

-- How to uncover content ideas that drive serious traffic
+- How to uncover content ideas that drive organic traffic across the entire funnel

 - How to find high quality link building opportunities